Ph0en1XXX/strat/README.md

   data does not introduce lookahead bias.

-This strategy relies on an ATR-driven ROI target (`custom_roi`) and stepped stop-loss levels that can be tuned via hyperparameters.
-Minimal ROI is intentionally disabled to avoid conflicts with the dynamic ROI logic.
+This strategy relies on an ATR-driven ROI target (`custom_roi`) and stepped stop-loss levels that can be tuned via hyperparameters. `minimal_roi` is set to `{}` to avoid conflicts with the dynamic ROI logic.

+Recent changes tighten the base stoploss to `-6%`, lower the DCA gap for calm markets and use more aggressive BTC-drop exits. `max_entry_position_adjustment` is increased to 3 for flexibility.

 Testing and hyperoptimization are recommended before live deployment.